-Participants will team up into three groups of five people.
-Participants will be allocated to each group based on their background to ensure a diverse distribution of disciplines and origin.
-One facilitator will support each group and be available to answer questions and guide the participants as needed.
+Participants team up into three groups of five people.
+Participants are allocated to each group based on their background to ensure a diverse distribution of disciplines and origin.
+One facilitator supports each group and is available to answer questions and guide the participants as needed.

 Anouk Geenen is a PhD candidate within the Human Centred Design group at the University of Twente.
 Anouk is interested in combining the hands-on approach of design with the theoretical frameworks from philosophy and science and technology studies.

 Deger Ozkaramanli is an assistant professor in Human-Centred Design and research fellow at DesignLab, at the University of Twente.
 She co-coordinates the educational programme: Transdisciplinary Master-Insert in Shaping Responsible Futures.
 She has developed dilemma-driven design, an interdisciplinary approach to conceptualise people’s dilemmas and integrate this concept in contextual research and idea generation activities for conceiving innovative products, services, or systems.
 Her current research focuses on developing knowledge and methods to address (ethical) dilemmas and (value) conflicts that often arise when addressing complex societal challenges in transdisciplinary settings.